mikael-nilsson-github/egui-alpaca-crypto-trading/README.md

 This is a quick and dirty first attemp to a new graphical user interface for my machine learning and AI algorithms.
 I hope it may inspire you to get started with Rust and egui/eframe.

-For rendering of candlestick charts as well as on demand repaint of the gui (idle otherwise), please see my other repositories.
+For rendering of candlestick charts, on demand repaint of the gui (idle otherwise) and a more structured way of egui navigation, please see my other repositories.